Quickgrass Artificial Grass Installation Guides

 How To Replace Your Existing Lawn

-Step 2: Use a Turf Cutter to remove your lawn and excavate to a depth of 75mm (3 inches), then weed kill the area.
+Step 2: Remove your lawn and excavate to a depth of 50mm (2 inches), then weed kill the area.
+Unless you are considering raising the level of your garden/area for Quickgrass then just apply weed killer to the area.

-Step 4: Get rid of any unnecessary bumps or left over debris, then carefully level off the area you wish to cover leaving natural falls.
-Lay Quickgrass Heavy Duty Weed barrier as a lining for the sub-base before adding hardcore stone.
-The geotextile has a strong tear resistance and is an ideal stabalising membrane.
+Step 4: Lay Quickgrass Weed Barrier as a lining for the sub-base before adding 6m to dust granno stone or grit stone 6mm to dust.
+The geotextile has a strong tear resistance and is an ideal stabilising membrane.
 This will not only prevent weeds but will also stabilise the sub base prior to artificial grass being laid.

 As an approximate guide:

-1 tonne of type 1 hardcore filling a depth of 50mm with cover 15 square metres.
+1 tonne of 6mm to dust Granno stone or Grit jumbo sack filling a depth of 50mm will cover 8 square metres.

-Step 8: Unroll your fresh, new artificial lawn.
-Stretch over your covering area and leave rolled out flat for ideally 24 hours.
+Step 6: Unroll your new Quickgrass artificial lawn over your sub base area and leave rolled out flat for ideally 24 hours.
 This will allow the pre-rolled grass time to settle with any creases time to come out and the pile to settle after being rolled.
 The warmer and sunnier the weather the quicker this process will take.
-Once settled carefully cut the boundary with a sharp trimming knife, available from Quickgrass.
+Once settled carefully cut the boundary of the grass with a sharp Stanley knife

 Creases – Due to the molecular structure of the material artificial grass does sometimes crease when rolled.
 Creases will fall out.
 The grass is not classed as faulty if delivered or installed with creases.
 The grass will de-crease quite noticeably on a daily basis, especially in warmer weather conditions.
 Sometimes this can take a number of days.

-Step 9: Always make sure you check the pile direction of your artificial lawn.
+Step 7: Always make sure you check the pile direction of your artificial lawn.
 Try laying your lawn in the opposite direction to check the shade from one angle to the next.
 You may find you like the way your new artificial lawn lays when you turn it around.
 Always check this before making those final close fitting edge cuts.
+For the best natural look of the grass try laying the grass with the pile facing towards you where you look at it most so a typical rear garden has the pile facing towards the house.

-Step 11: Once you’re happy with the results, brush pile with a stiff broom.
+Step 9: Once you’re happy with the results, brush pile with a stiff broom.
 Some of our grasses we recommend kiln dried silica sand to be added to the surface of the grass after laying.
 This is especially recommended where there is high footfall and regular play activity.
-See individual grasses for manufacturers recommendations.
+See individual grasses for manufacturer’s recommendations.
 If kiln dried sand is recommended, usually 5kg per metre square, simply disperse over the total surface area then brush in with a stiff broom.
-Marshalls Red Kiln Dried Sand is ideal.

 How To Install On Hard Surfaces